-3.h.
-The Israel experience and the emergence of a new Latin America
+3.8 The Israel Experience and the Emergence of a New Latin America

-Lastly, as said before, in his early life Dussel did not often address political issues.
-An exception is a reflection he makes at the shore of the Tiberias Lake in kibbutz Ginosar in January 1960, following an exchange of gunfire between Israel and Syria he heard due to the proximity of the kibbutz to the border.
-However, even in that case, the reflection was not directed to the Jewish-Arab conflict itself.
-The situation awakened in him thoughts on his Latin American identity:
+Lastly, as previously noted, Dussel did not often address political issues during his time in Israel.
+An exception is a reflection he made at the shore of the Sea of Galilee in Kibbutz Ginosar in January 1960, following an exchange of gunfire between Israel and Syria that he heard due to the proximity of the kibbutz to the border.
+However, even in that case, the reflection was not about the Jewish-Arab conflict itself.
+Rather, the situation awakened in him thoughts on his Latin American identity:

 Tonight, there was an Israeli bombardment of the Syrians from across the lake.
 I have been thinking a lot.
-I just wanted to leave here full record of my intention, my Lord.
-If I died, […] I do so FREELY, because I could flee from here.
+I just wanted to leave here a full record of my intention, my Lord.
+If I die, […] I do so FREELY, because I could flee from here.
 [I stay] for the love of Israelis and Syrians (Jews and Muslims), but especially for LATIN AMERICA, for the apostles, the poor, for the saints that the Lord will promote for the authentic conversion of my continent.